arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 - **CAN Transceiver**: The Portenta Max Carrier includes a high speed CAN transceiver based on the TJA1049T/3J IC.
 It is connected to a 4P4C connector (RJ9, RJ10, RJ22).

 - **Mini PCIe**: The Portenta Max Carrier includes one female mini PCI Express card slot.
 The connector is right angled and the board includes 2 removable standoffs for external module support.
 The Max Carrier supports two different Mini PCIe sizes.
 Pins 8, 10, 12 and 14 are reserved for UIM (in this case SIM).
 __Note:__ USB, I2C and SIM functionality over PCIe is available only for the X8.
-Full PCIe functionality not provided at this time.
+Full PCIe functionality is not provided at this time.

 - **Cell Modem**: The SARA-R412M-02B is a multi-region modem capable of connecting to 2G/Cat-M1/NB-IoT networks worldwide.
 A dedicated SMA connector allows for an external antenna.
 The chip operates over the 1V8 power line.
 A microSIM slot is available, the corresponding SIM card slot for the cell modem is on the top side of the board, directly adjacent to the module.